The idea for the Bios Urn® came to co-founder Gerard Moline when he was a young child.

 It is the world’s first biodegradable urn in the marketplace and also the only one which introduced the idea of planting a tree with the remains obtained after cremation.

 During this time, one of the very first Bios Urn® produced was used by the Barcelona zoo to plant the remains of the iconic albino gorilla, know as Little Snowflake and turn him into an African tree.

-In 2013, Gerard launched an internet startup company to market the Bios Urn® online, and more importantly worldwide, with the aim of changing the way in which people face the end of the life in a very traditional and conservative sector.
+In 2013, Gerard launched an internet startup company to market the Bios Urn® online, and more importantly worldwide, with the aim of changing the way in which people face the end of their lives in a very traditional and conservative sector.

-While the design has changed over the past decade, the core focus of Bios Urn® has remainder the same: to add meaning to this process of life, and return to nature.
+While the design has changed over the past decade, the core focus of Bios Urn® has remained the same: to add meaning to this process of life, and return to nature.

 It is composed of 100% recycled materials which are locally sourced.
 It is also produced ethically, and locally.